 You’ll figure out pretty quickly if your baby is the type who can eat without burping or if they need to be burped every time.
 If your baby has a lot of gas or spit-up, you should talk to your doctor about reflux.

-If you do have a colicky baby but you can’t seem to get them to burp, focus on any comfort measures that work and don’t worry too much about getting burps out.
-One study suggests that burping won’t help decrease colic.
+If you do have a colicky baby but you can’t seem to get them to burp, focus on any comfort measures that work and don’t worry too much about getting burps out. suggests that burping won’t help decrease colic.

 Whether your baby burps a lot during the day, it may be worth it to burp them after every nighttime feeding.
 Since you’re already up feeding the baby, make the most of your time by giving a solid attempt at burping.
 This may get everyone a long stretch of sleep after the feeding.

 Gas drops and gripe water are readily available at pharmacies but ask your doctor first before using any of them.
 These supplements aren’t regulated for safety and may contain dangerous ingredients.
 If you have a very fussy and gassy baby — whether or not they spit up often — ask a doctor for coping skills.
 Most babies grow out of this after a few months.